Potentilla plants usually grow as hardy perennial sub-shrubs, They range in height from 8 to 120 cm (3 to 48 inches).

 Growing Region: Zones 3 to 7.

-If starting indoors then do so about two months in advance.
-The Cinquefoil seeds take from two to four weeks to germinate, and the young Cinquefoil seedlings should be transplanted into the garden either at the start of autumn or before the last frost of spring.
+If starting indoors, then do so about two months in advance.
+The Cinquefoil seeds take from two to four weeks to germinate.
+Young Potentilla seedlings should be transplanted into the garden either at the start of autumn or before the last frost of spring.

 I hope that you enjoyed this guide on how to grow Potentilla plants.
-Updated September 2020.
+You may also enjoyt the following Gardeners'HQ Rosaceae guides: How to Grow Spiraea, Rosa multiflora, Alchemilla alpina, and Geum plants.